Globally Harmonized System (GHS)

 Safety Data Sheets

-The next significant change will be Safety Data Sheets replacing Material Safety Data Sheets.
-Unlike the former MSDS, the SDS format will be standardized.
-All manufacturers will be required to provide safety information in the same format.
-This will make it easier to find the pertinent information needed to handle a chemical safely.
+The next significant change was Safety Data Sheets replaced Material Safety Data Sheets.
+Unlike the former MSDS, the SDS format has been standardized.
+All manufacturers were required to provide safety information in the same format.
+This makes it easier to find the pertinent information needed to handle a chemical safely.
 Click here for a list of the SDS sections.

 Hazard Ratings - Significant Change!!!